 WASHINGTON (AP) — First lady Michelle Obama is striking back at House Republicans who are trying to weaken healthier school meal standards, saying any effort to roll back the guidelines is "unacceptable."

-The rules set by Congress and the administration over the last several years require more whole grains in the lunch line and set limits on sodium, sugar and fat.
+The rules set by Congress and the administration over the last several years require more fruits, vegetables and whole grains in the lunch line and set limits on sodium, sugar and fat.
 The first lady met Tuesday with school nutrition officials who said the guidelines are working in their schools.

 The event was an unusual move for the first lady, who has largely stayed away from policy fights since she lobbied for congressional passage of a child nutrition law in 2010.

-"The last thing we can afford to do is play politics with kids' health," Mrs. Obama told participants.
+"The last thing we can afford to do right now is play politics with our kids' health," Mrs. Obama told participants.

 At the White House event, school nutrition directors from New York City to Los Angeles to a rural county in Georgia told the first lady success stories about implementing the standards and said they would be disappointed to see any roll backs.

 "We're not just talking about food, we're talking about education," said David Binkle of the Los Angeles Unified School District.
-He said participation is up in his district, along with test scores and graduation rates.
+He said participation is up in his district, along with test scores and graduation rates, since they made school foods healthier there.

 The first lady asked the group for advice about how they can better respond to schools that are struggling, and suggested that the conversation should be focused on helping those schools rather than rolling back some of the standards completely.
 She said the government and schools can also do more to work with students to get them interested in what they are eating.

-The president of the group said Tuesday that the school nutrition officials invited to the White House aren't representative of those who have concerns.
+The president of the School Nutrition Association said Tuesday that the school officials invited to the White House weren't representative of those who have concerns.

 "Our request for flexibility under the new standards does not come from industry or politics, it comes from thousands of school cafeteria professionals who have shown how these overly prescriptive regulations are hindering their effort to get students to eat healthy school meals," said SNA's Leah Schmidt.